juan-formoso/juan-formoso/README.md

 ## I'm a Brother, Student and Web Developer!!

 - 🌱 I'm 19 years old
-- 🔭 I’m currently learning about MongoDB!
+- 🔭 I’m currently learning about OOP!
 - 👯 I’m trying to do better everyday
 - 🥅 2022 Goals: Graduate and get my first job as a Web Developer
 - ⚡ Fun fact: I love to watch Attack on Titan, Boruto and play league of legends